Reinforcement Learning

 Welcome to the webpage of the master course 'Reinforcement Learning' taught at Leiden University

-Welcome to the master course "Reinforcement Learning", which will run in the spring of 2023.
+Welcome to the master course "Reinforcement Learning", which will run in the spring of each year.
 The course consists of 14 weeks, in which you hand in 3 assignments, and make a final exam.
-Reinforcement Learning is an interesting topic -- how can we make computers learn like animals and humans -- and we try to make this course as much fun as well.
+Reinforcement Learning is an interesting topic - how can we make computers learn like animals and humans - and we try to make this course as much fun as well.
 The course teaches RL theory, but also has a strong practical focus, with several graded assignments about hands-on deep reinforcement learning.

 In-person education: The course is taught in person.
 Reinforcement Learning is NOT an online course!